dataluscorp/browser/toolkit/components/telemetry/docs/collection/origin.rst

 3. A call must be made to the Origin Telemetry API.
 (To let Origin Telemetry know "that" happened "there")

 At present the lists of origins and metrics are hardcoded in C++.
-Please consult the Firefox Telemetry Team before changing these lists.
+Please consult the Datalus Telemetry Team before changing these lists.

 Origins can be arbitrary byte sequences of any length.
 Do not add duplicate origins to the list.